Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 PostEverywhere also includes a hashtag generator, cross-posting with per-platform optimization, and platform-specific schedulers including a dedicated Instagram scheduler for users coming from Later's Instagram-first workflow.

 See how PostEverywhere compares.
-All seven platforms, flat pricing, real AI tools.
-Start your free 14-day trial — no credit card required.
+All eight platforms, flat pricing, real AI tools.
+Start your free 7-day trial — cancel anytime.

 PostEverywhere doesn't have a free tier (only a free trial) or a link-in-bio tool.
 If those are dealbreakers, Buffer or Later may still be your better fit.
 But for teams that need broad platform coverage, AI-powered content creation, and predictable pricing, it's worth a look.